 A LEVEL - KEY STAGE 5 / SIXTH FORM

-We offer English Literature AS and A level and are currently following the AQA B Specification.
+We offer English Literature AS and A level and are currently following the Edexcel Specification.
 Students develop and extend their reading repertoire and are expected to carry out a significant amount of independent reading and research.

 Students study a Shakespeare text, a contemporary play, a nineteenth century novel and a range of poetry from the English Literary Heritage.
 They are also encouraged to develop their knowledge and understanding of critical perspectives.